lichspace/ua-trace/README.md

 ## UATrace.subscribe([Function(data,type)])
 - `data` is the data-ua-trace parse to json
 - `type` is [click or expose],expose only fire once
-- you can define a function change data by `UATrace.subscribe`, when return false do not initiate [GET]
+- you can pick your data by `UATrace.subscribe`, when return false do nothing

 ## UATrace.report(object,[type])
-report with js, also send to UATrace.subscribe
+report with js will go throw `UATrace.subscribe`

 ## UATrace.reportDirect(object,[type])
 report with js direct